csjaugustus/24points/README.md

 * **24.py** is the main file for the solver.
 * **countpos.py** is just a dependency of the main solver file.
 * **usergame.py** is the game itself, which gives the user 4 random cards and prompts the user to solve it before giving a solution.
+(Technically it could generate 4 cards that have no solution, but that never happened before in my tests.)